Gunnhild, Mother of Kings: Historicity

 Many of the details of her life are disputed, including her parentage.
 Although she is treated in the sagas as a historical person, even her historicity is a matter of some debate.
 What details of her life are known come largely from Icelandic sources, which generally asserted that the Icelandic settlers had fled from Harald's tyranny.
 While the historicity of sources as the Landnámabók is disputed, the perception that Harald had exiled or driven out many of their ancestors led to an attitude among Icelanders generally hostile to Erik and Gunnhild.
 Scholars such as Gwyn Jones therefore regard some of the episodes reported in them as suspect.

 In the sagas, Gunnhild is most often depicted in a negative light, and depicted as a figure known for her "power and cruelty, admired for her beauty and generosity, and feared for her magic, cunning, sexual insatiability, and her goading", according to Jenny Jochens.

 Her parentage was altered from Danish royalty to a farmer in Hålogaland in northern Norway.
-This made her native to a land neighboring Finnmark, and her tutelage in the magic arts by Finnish wizards became more plausible.
+This made her native to a land neighboring Finnmark, and her tutelage in the magic arts by Sàmi ('Finnish' – the contemporary Norwegian designation for the indigenous people of Northern Norway) wizards became more plausible.
 This contrivance, Jones has argued, was the Icelandic saga-maker's attempt to mitigate the "defeats and expulsions of his own heroic ancestors" by ascribing magical abilities to the queen.